CSE232-MSU/CSE232/syllabus.md

 ### Re-Grades

 We are often generous when we first grade something, so please be sure that we did, indeed, make a mistake before you submit your request.
+The entire assignment will be regraded, not just a specific part.
 All requests for re-grades must come within one week from the return of the graded item.
 No requests will be considered thereafter, so please be sure to review your returned assignments promptly.

 ### Honors